savil/savil.github.com/_posts/2018-06-15-merkle-puzzles.md

 1. Alice makes 2^32 ciphertexts as `ciphertext = Encrypt(key, message)` with
   * `key` = `0^96 | b1 b2 ... b32`.
 A standard size for an encryption key is 128 bits.
 So, the first 96 bits are set to 0.
 The remaining 32 bits are uniquely chosen for each ciphertext.
   * `message` = `"#i: <i'th shared secret>"` for the i'th ciphertext.
 Each shared-secret is unique.
+  * `Encrypt` is function that has two properties:
+    i. there is a corresponding function `Decrypt` such that `message = Decrypt(key, Encrypt(key, message))` ii. the output of `Encrypt` appears completely random.
-  * Alice stores a table with two columns: index number, shared secret.
+2. Alice stores a table with two columns: index number, shared secret.
 This will be useful in the last step later.
-2. Alice sends all 2^32 ciphertexts to Bob.
-A property of the `Encrypt()` function is that each ciphertext looks completely random, and garbled to Eve.
+3. Alice sends all 2^32 ciphertexts to Bob, in random order.
+Recall that each ciphertext looks completely random, and garbled, to Eve.
-3. Bob picks one of these ciphertexts at random.
+4. Bob picks one of these ciphertexts at random.
 And then decrypts it by trying all possible 2^32 keys for it.
 This gives Bob the number `i` and its corresponding shared-secret.
-4. Bob then sends this number `i` to Alice as plaintext i.e. Eve can tell what this number is.
+5. Bob then sends this number `i` to Alice as plaintext i.e. Eve can tell what this number is.
-5. Finally, Alice can look up the shared-secret for this number `i` in her table, and now both Alice and Bob have a shared-secret!
+6. Finally, Alice can look up the shared-secret for this number `i` in her table, and now both Alice and Bob have the same shared-secret!

 Okay, so why is this secure?